MacMillan's 10-Step Neurodiverse Family Systems Approach:

 Neurodiverse families are commonly made up of autistic, attention neurodivergent (ADHD), and other neurodivergent family members.
 The different brains' different ways of perceiving and navigating the social world affect family social interactions, eliciting difficulties and distress that commonly lead to trauma and isolation.

-In the mid-20th century, before neurodivergence in adults was understood or recognized, psychologists began defining mental disorders that required treatment.
+The R.E.A.L.
+Neurodiverse programs offer that path forward.dults was understood or recognized, psychologists began defining mental disorders that required treatment.
 Many neurodivergents, completely unaware that their brains were different, were unjustly labeled as "disordered" or "broken."
 These labels disempowered neurodivergents and treatments that didn't recognize brain differences offered little relevant support.

 The high prevalence of autism in children was discovered in the early years of the 21st century.
 Today, we are finally recognizing multiple neurodivergencies in adulthood.
 These adults aren't "broken."
 They don't need "treatment" for "disorders."
 They need to understand the nuances of brain differences and have access to resources that will help them leverage their strengths and build skills to address their challenges.